No Cigar

-In September 2021 Nikola Sarcevic, Tony Hawk, and Steve Caballero teamed up with Mikey And His Uke to do a cover of the song with lead vocals by Tony.
+In September 2021 Nikola Šarčević, Tony Hawk, and Steve Caballero teamed up with Mikey And His Uke to do a cover of the song with lead vocals by Tony.
 The song also features Mikey Hawdon from Fairmounts on guitar and Darrin Pfeiffer from Goldfinger on drums.
 The music video was made by MICHAELxCrusty at Crusty Media and the song was mixed and mastered by Steve Rizun at Drive Studios.

+Punknews.org rated it three stars, calling it "too expensive EP for only 3 unreleased songs."

 Track listing

 The Australian release includes enhanced CD content with the music videos for "Fox" and "Penguins & Polarbears", and live performances of "Pepper" and "Olympic" filmed at the Independiente Festival in Bologna, Italy.